-The ideology of Iran's 1979 Islamic revolution continues to infuse Iran's foreign policy.
+The ideology of Iran's 1979 Islamic revolution infuses Iran's foreign policy.
 The revolution overthrew a secular, authoritarian leader, the Shah, who the leaders of the revolution asserted had suppressed Islam and its clergy.
 A clerical regime was established in which ultimate power is invested in a "Supreme Leader" who melds political and religious authority.

 - In the early years after the revolution, Iran attempted to "export" its revolution to nearby Muslim states.
 In the late 1990s, Iran appeared to abandon that goal because its promotion produced resistance to Iran in the region.
-However, the various conflicts in the region that arose from the 2011 "Arab Spring" uprisings have appeared to give Iran opportunities to revive that goal to some extent. - Iran's leaders assert that the political and economic structures of the Middle East are heavily weighted against "oppressed" peoples and in favor of the United States and its regional allies.
-Iranian leaders generally describe as "oppressed" peoples the Palestinians, who do not have a state of their own, and Shiite Muslims, who are underrepresented and economically disadvantaged minorities in many countries of the region. - Iran claims that the region's politics and economics have been distorted by Western intervention and economic domination.
-Iranian officials claim that the creation of Israel is a manifestation of Western intervention that deprived the Palestinians of legitimate rights. - Iran claims its ideology is pan-Islamic and nonsectarian.
-It cites its support for Sunni groups such as Hamas and for secular Palestinian groups as evidence that it works with non-Islamist and non-Shiite groups to promote the rights of the Palestinians.
+However, the various conflicts in the region that arose from the 2011 "Arab Spring" uprisings have appeared to give Iran opportunities to revive that goal to some extent. - Iran's leaders assert that the political and economic structures of the Middle East are heavily weighted in favor of the United States and its regional allies and against who Iranian leaders describe as "oppressed peoples": the Palestinians, who do not have an independent state, and Shia Muslims, who are politically underrepresented and economically disadvantaged minorities in many countries of the region. - Iran claims that the region's politics and economics have been distorted by Western intervention and economic domination.
+Iranian leaders also assert that the creation of Israel is a manifestation of Western intervention that deprived the Palestinians of legitimate rights. - Iranian leaders frequently assert that the Islamic revolution made Iran independent of U.S. influence and that the country's foreign policy is intended, at least in part, to ensure that the United States cannot interfere in Iran's domestic affairs.
+They cite as evidence of past U.S. interference the 1953 U.S.-backed overthrow of elected Prime Minister Mohammad Mossadeq and U.S. backing for Saddam Hussein's regime in the 1980-1988 Iran-Iraq war. - Iran claims its ideology is pan-Islamic and nonsectarian.
+It cites its support for Sunni groups such as Hamas and for secular Palestinian groups as evidence that it works with non-Islamist and non-Shia groups to promote Palestinian rights.